Neural Video Fields Editing: Introduction

-In pursuit of this objective, numerous algorithms improve cross-attention operations \cite{Wu_2023_ICCV, Rerender_A_Video} and DDIM \cite{DDIM} inversion \cite{Mokady_2023_CVPR, Ceylan_2023_ICCV, Shin_2023_arxiv} to ensure superior generation and inter-frame coherence.
+In pursuit of this objective, numerous algorithms improve cross-attention operations \cite{Wu_2023_ICCV, Rerender_A_Video} and DDIM \cite{DDIM} inversion \cite{Mokady_2023_CVPR, Ceylan_2023_ICCV, Shin_2023_arxiv, difflle} to ensure superior generation while maintaining inter-frame coherence.
 However, these methods still exhibit two principal deficiencies.
-First, although various constraints and attention control are introduced to the generation process, inter-frame inconsistency still exhibits in the edited videos, such as object deformation and texture variation.
+First, although various constraints and attention controls are introduced to the generation process, inter-frame inconsistency still exhibits in the edited videos, such as object deformation and texture variations.
 That is because T2I models inherently lack temporal motion priors.
-The second drawback is the rapid increase in graphics memory demands as more frames are edited, while limited hardware devices constrain the length of videos they can edit.
+The second drawback is the rapid increase in GPU memory demands as more frames are edited, while limited hardware devices constrain the length of videos they can edit.
 Since editing long videos with hundreds of frames is significant for real-world applications, existing T2I models cannot achieve satisfactory effects in videos.
-Neural representation \cite{nerf, NeRV, enerv} may be a feasible tool to decrease memory overhead while improving inter-frame consistency, since it has a high compression rate for videos and models contents well.
-Some current works have tried this proposal \cite{Kasten_2021_TOG, CoDeF} but brought other limitations, such as inaccuracies in complex motion or viewpoint changing, \textit{etc.}
+Neural representation \cite{nerf, NeRV, enerv} may be a feasible tool to decrease memory overhead while improving inter-frame consistency, as it is naturally a smooth representation \cite{SIREN} and has a high compression rate for videos \cite{NeRV}.
+Some current works have attempted this proposal \cite{Kasten_2021_TOG, CoDeF} but brought other limitations, such as inaccuracies in complex motion or viewpoint changing, \textit{etc.}